CSE232-MSU/CSE232/labs/lab00.md

 Please ensure that you can access all of the CSE232 resources listed here.

-**Note**: you may have to access our Mimir classroom via the link on the CSE232 D2L page.
-This is the only time you'll be using D2L.
+**Note**: You will have to access our Mimir classroom via the link on the CSE232 D2L page to join this course on Mimir.
+This is the only time you'll be using D2L as all grades and assignments are on Mimir.

 ## Writing in C++